Sicily: Land of Contrasts

 Valley of the Temples and Kolymbethra Garden, Agrigento

 We lived for a time in Agrigento.
-Below it is the Valley of the Temples, probably my personal favourite site in Sicily.
-This flat area once stood atop the ancient Greek city of Akragas, hailed as the most beautiful city in the ancient Mediterranean.
+Below are some photo from the nearby Valley of the Temples, one of my personally favourite sites in Sicily.
+This site stood once atop the ancient Greek city of Akragas, hailed as the most beautiful city in the ancient Mediterranean.
 Stone remnants of the old city wall and gates remain.
-In this sacred valley are some of the finest and best-preserved ancient Greek temples in the world.
-As you walk on here, you can feel your feet stepping alongside ancient footsteps.
-The spaciousness of the entire site can easily take a day or more to explore.
+In this once sacred valley are some of the finest and best-preserved ancient Greek temples in the world.

 Segesta and Selinunte

 Other renowned sites for ancient Greek architecture are scattered throughout Sicily.
 Segesta features only one standing temple, but is a monumental classic.
-(Note the person standing midway between the central columns to get a sense of proportion.)
+(Note the relatively tine person standing midway between the central columns to get a sense of proportion.)
 The temple stands proudly alone in its isolated setting and is particularly impressive because of this.
 No museum, no commentary, no fanfare, just the starkness of the contrasting countryside make this visit all the more memorable.

-At Selinunte, ancient temple stones lie scattered and jumbled, but have inspired many writers, like Goethe, Sartre, and other famous visitors.
-Given other classical Greek sites in Sicily, I can't claim a similarly profound experience with this jumble of remnants.
-The stones lie in chaotic heaps that, to me, suggest interesting compositions that don't cohere.
+Given other classical Greek sites in Sicily, I can't claim a similarly profound experience.
+The stones lie in chaotic heaps, symbols of majestic ruin, perhaps.
 When the temples stood tall, this site, near the sea, must have been a marvelous one for ancient passing ships.

 Siracusa/Syracuse and nearby Ortygia

 Siracusa is a timeless city.
-Once the largest city in the ancient Mediterranean world (larger than Athens or Corinth), it was a center of a sophisticated urban culture, filled with philosophers, poets, and merchants.
+Once the largest city in the ancient Mediterranean world (larger than Athens or Corinth), it was a centre for sophisticated urban culture, filled with philosophers, poets, and merchants.
 Its ancient Greek amphitheatre (horse-shoe shape, Wikipedia photo) remains functional, with plays still staged there at sunset.
-Aeschylus lived here and some of his plays were first performed here ... and in his presence.
-Nearby is an ancient Roman arena (round).
+Aeschylus lived here and some of his plays were first performed here while he was present.Nearby is an ancient Roman arena (round).
 The preferred use of such theatres in ancient Greece was for plays and theatrical drama, whereas in ancient Rome it was for sports and gladiator spectacle.

-I especially liked a small but celebrated poetic site in this city: a natural freshwater spring right beside the salty sea.
+I especially liked a small, celebrated poetic site in this city: a natural freshwater spring right beside the sea.
 Looking downward into it from the city street, you see a pool with papyrus growing and statues relating the Greek legend of Arethusa, a nymph who rose up at the site of this sacred fountain when Artemis answered her prayers for protection from the advances of the river god.
 (Photo shows the font of Arethusa, Ortygia, Sicusa, credit ).

 "Cold sweat poured down my imprisoned limbs, and dark drops trickled from my whole body.
 Wherever I moved my foot, a pool gathered, and moisture dripped from my hair, and faster than I can now tell the tale I turned to liquid.
 And indeed the river-god saw his love in the water, and putting off the shape of a man he had assumed, he changed back to his own watery form, and mingled with mine.
 The Delian goddess split the earth, and plunging down into secret caverns, I was brought here...and this was the first place to receive me, into the clear air.”